Cicada HTB Walkthrough Link to heading

 reg save hklm\system system

-Step 10: Dumping Admin Hash
+Step 10: Dumping Admin Hash Link to heading

 Using impacket-secretsdump